 - Support and promote a restorative justice approach to addressing incidents of hate.

-Victims and organizations can obtain access to legal resources and social services here.
+Survivors and organizations can obtain access to legal resources and social services here.